EVERSE-ResearchSoftware/RSQKit/pages/tasks/software_project_structure.md

 └── ...
 ```

-For research projects that contain code, if you are using Python - check out the following two tools:
+For research projects that contain Python code - check out the following two tools:

 - {% tool 'fair-python-cookiecutter' %} is a command-line template tool that can help you set up a Python software project skeleton that uses modern state-of-the-art development tools and helps you follow best practices for code and metadata quality.
 It generates project directories from predefined templates and ensures consistency by scaffolding a standardised project layout, including folders like `src/` for code, `tests/` for tests (shown below), and configuration files such as `pyproject.toml`, `README`, and `.gitignore`.
 This is especially helpful for teams or when starting new software projects, as it reduces setup time and enforces best practices.
 -  {% tool "poetry" %} is a dependency and packaging manager that simplifies Python project management.
 It uses a single `pyproject.toml` file to declare dependencies, manage virtual environments, and handle versioning and publishing.